Guohaoliu66/Freshwater-beta-diversity/README.md

 ### `all_scripts/`
 This directory contains all R scripts used for data processing, statistical analyses, and figure generation in the manuscript.
 - `0.0_calculation_beta/`
-  Calculation of taxonomic and functional β-diversity metrics.
+  Functions of calculation of taxonomic and functional β-diversity metrics.

 - `1.0_data_compilation_td/`
-  Compilation and preprocessing of taxonomic diversity data.
+  Compile taxonomic diversity data alongside all predictor variables

 - `1.1_data_compilation_fd/`
-  Compilation and preprocessing of functional trait data.
+  Compile functional diversity data alongside all predictor variables

 - `2.0_brm_model/`
   Bayesian modeling using **brms**.